jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The Route Origin Authorization (ROA) object class can contain the following members:

-* objectClassName -- the string "roa"
+* objectClassName -- the string "rpki roa"
 * handle -- a string representing the RIR-unique identifier of the ROA registration
 * name -- a string representing an identifier assigned to the ROA registration by the registration holder
 * prefix -- a string representing the IP address prefix (prefix/length) of the ROA, either IPv4 or IPv6
 * ipVersion -- a string signifying the IP protocol version of the ROA: "v4" signifies an IPv4 ROA, and "v6" signifies an IPv6 ROA
-* maxLength -- a number representing the maximum length of the IP address prefix that the origin AS is authorized to advertise; up to 32 for IPv4 and uo to 128 for IPv6
+* maxLength -- a number representing the maximum length of the IP address prefix that the origin AS is authorized to advertise; up to 32 for IPv4 and up to 128 for IPv6
 * originAutnum -- an unsigned 32-bit integer representing the origin autonomous system number [@!RFC5396]
 * events -- events ([@!RFC9083, section 4.5]) representing the not-valid-before and not-valid-after dates of the end-entity certificate for the ROA
-* autoRenew -- a boolean indicating if it is an auto-renewing ROA or not
+* autoRenewed -- a boolean indicating if the ROA is auto-renewed or not
 * status -- a string indicating the validation state of the ROA
 * remarks -- see [@!RFC9083, section 4.3]
-* links -- links ([@!RFC9083, section 4.2]) for self, and related to IP network and IRR objects
+* links -- links ([@!RFC9083, section 4.2]) for "self", and "related" to IP network and IRR objects

 ## Lookup